highlights of operations

 Chevron’s efforts to help build stronger communities extend to projects that can generate employment.
 Chevron works to create job opportunities and supports small business development and income-generating projects for women and youth.

-We support the advancement of rural women through a program that combines microfinance with health education that focuses on HIV infection, gender norms, domestic violence and sexuality.
-The IMAGE program (Intervention With Microfinance for AIDS and Gender Equity) aims to improve the economic well-being and independence of communities, reduce vulnerability to both HIV and gender-based violence, and promote community-based efforts to address common concerns.
+We support the advancement of rural women through IMAGE (Intervention with Microfinance for AIDS and Gender Equity), which combines microfinance with health education that focuses on HIV infection, gender norms, domestic violence and sexuality.
+IMAGE aims to improve the economic well-being and independence of communities, reduce vulnerability to HIV and gender-based violence, and promote community-based efforts to address common concerns.
 As a result, nearly 25,000 women in three provinces have improved their circumstances in a number of ways:

 - Economically – Being able to afford basic needs, such as food, clothing and school fees